The Kingdoms of Ruin: Manga

-Written and illustrated by yoruhashi, The Kingdoms of Ruin began serialization Mag Garden's shōnen manga magazine Monthly Comic Garden on April 5, 2019.
+Written and illustrated by yoruhashi, The Kingdoms of Ruin began serialization in Mag Garden's shōnen manga magazine Monthly Comic Garden on April 5, 2019.
+It is a sequel to the author's previous work, The Kingdoms of Caliburn (剣の王国, Tsurugi nō Ukoku).
 It is also serialized on the Manga Doa, Mag Comi, pixiv Comic websites.
-As of March 2023, eight tankōbon volumes have been released.
+As of April 2025, thirteen tankōbon volumes have been released.
 In April 2020, Seven Seas Entertainment announced that they had licensed the series for English publication.

 Anime

 An anime television series adaptation was announced on February 1, 2023.
 The series is produced by Yokohama Animation Laboratory and directed by Keitaro Motonaga, with Takamitsu Kono in charge of series composition, Hiromi Kato designing the characters, and Miki Sakurai, Shu Kanematsu, and Hanae Nakamura composing the music.
-It is set to premiere in October 2023.
+It aired from October 7 to December 23, 2023, on the Animeism programming block on MBS, TBS and BS-TBS.
+The opening theme song is "Kieru Made" (消えるまで) by Hana Hope, while the ending theme song is "Prayer" by Who-ya Extended.

+At Anime Expo 2023, Crunchyroll announced that they streamed the series outside of Asia.
+Medialink licensed the series in South and Southeast Asia and is streaming it on the Ani-One Asia YouTube channel.